Saniflo Full Bathroom

 Next, connect the toilet tank to the water supply.
 Add an adaptor to the water line, screw in a tap, and connect.
 Hook the toilet to power a nearby electrical circuit, preferably a 15-amp.
 If your Saniflo toilet system of choice requires venting, connect the macerator pump to the home's vent system or just as long as the air can move in and out.

 A valuable tip for hiding the macerating pump behind a wall to keep the bathroom looking neat is to install an extension pipe.
-However, please keep in mind that an extension pipe only works best for SaniBEST, SaniPLUS, and SaniAccess units.
+However, please keep in mind that an extension pipe only works for SaniBEST, SaniPLUS, and SaniAccess units.